yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/alink/importfile2-method.md

 ms.assetid: 9a6be861-c260-4a35-acea-3372ea515a0f
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: a03fc24e5ef932d13c0d195f53c703cdd3ff45ff
+ms.openlocfilehash: 17f158167d4075783d1aa594fb61cc9e28d30dd7
-ms.sourcegitcommit: d2e1dfa7ef2d4e9ffae3d431cf6a4ffd9c8d378f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 09/07/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "70776932"
+ms.locfileid: "74446974"
 ---
 # <a name="importfile2-method"></a>ImportFile2 Yöntemi
-Derlemeleri ve ilişkisiz modülleri içeri aktarır.
-Bu yöntem [ImportFile yöntemine](importfile-method.md)benzer, ancak içeri aktarılan dosya diskte mevcut olmasa bile çalışıyor.
+Imports assemblies and unbound modules.
+This method is like [ImportFile Method](importfile-method.md), but works even if the file being imported does not exist on disk.

 ## <a name="syntax"></a>Sözdizimi